Jessica Hooper

 ‘I feel very fortunate to work for an organisation that performs rigorous, evidence-based research in key health inequalities and promotes lasting change in health policy, both of which are fundamental to sustainable development.’

-Jessica joined The Health Policy Partnership in March 2022 as a Researcher.
-She is currently working on projects in oncology, looking at health system readiness for radioligand therapy and development of a care pathway for neuroendocrine cancers.
+Jessica joined The Health Policy Partnership in March 2022 and was promoted to Senior Researcher in March 2024.
+She is currently working on projects in infectious diseases and oncology, including secretariat activities for the Lung Cancer Policy Network.
+She has previously worked on the development of a patient care pathway for neuroendocrine cancer.

-Jessica holds an MSc in International Public Health (Humanitarian Assistance) from the Liverpool School of Tropical Medicine, and a BSc in Biomedical Sciences from the University of Durham.
+Jessica holds an MSc in International Public Health (Humanitarian Assistance) from the Liverpool School of Tropical Medicine, which included a dissertation exploring sustainable outcomes of research capacity strengthening interventions in low- and middle-income countries.
+She also holds a BSc (Hons) in Biomedical Sciences from the University of Durham.